30 AWESOME Things To Do at Lake Louise in Summer

 Is Summer the Best Time at Lake Louise?

 I suppose it depends on who you ask!
-I love both winter at Lake Louise and summer at Lake Louise.
-Summer is fantastic for hiking, canoeing, and enjoying the bright blue and brilliant Lake Louise.
+I love both winter and summer at Lake Louise.
+Summer is fantastic for hiking, canoeing, and enjoying the bright blue and brilliant Lake.
+While summer yields a lot more crowds and parking issues, it is for good reason—Lake Louise is one of the most stunning spots in the world.

-How Warm is Lake Louise in the Summer?
+How Warm is it in Summer?

 Being over 1400 meters, Lake Louise is always cooler than the Town of Banff.
 The average temperature at Lake Louise in June is 11.4°C (52.5°F), while July creeps up slightly to 16.1°C (61°F).
 However the high in July is typically around 22°C – the warmest month of the year!